 If you have a firewalld firewall running, you can open these ports by typing:

 - sudo firewall-cmd --runtime-to-permanent

 If have an iptables firewall running, the commands you need to run are highly dependent on your current rule set.
-For a basic rule set, you can add HTTP and HTTPS access by typing:
+For an initial rule set, you can add HTTP and HTTPS access by typing:

 - sudo iptables -I INPUT -p tcp -m tcp --dport 80 -j ACCEPT